tomas-fryza/avr-course/labs/06-i2c/README.md

 5. Use breadboard, jumper wires, and connect I2C devices to Arduino Uno board as follows: SDA - SDA, SCL - SCL, VCC - 5V, GND - GND.

    > **Note:** Connect the components on the breadboard only when the supply voltage/USB is disconnected!
-There is no need to connect external pull-up resistors on the SDA and SCL pins, because the internal ones is used.
+There is no need to connect external pull-up resistors on the SDA and SCL pins, because the internal ones are used.

    ![Arduino_uno_pinout](../../images/Pinout-UNOrev3_latest.png)